Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Results and Discussion

 While the numbers above provide the systematics budget for the most prominent systematic effects in a quantitative manner, some known systematics are left out because they are harder to quantify.
 These include the systematic uncertainties in the modelling of hydrodynamical effects in simulations and the impact of the -- possible -- correlation between the mis-centering and the dynamical state of the cluster.
 Therefore, we discuss our estimates for these systematic effects in the Appendices~\ref{sec:app_A} and \ref{sec:app_B} and provide a summary of our these estimates in Tables~\ref{tab:hydro_sys} and \ref{tab:corr_miscentr_sys}.

 At low reshift, the systematic uncertainty from the treatment of hydrodynamical effects contributes to the error budget of the bias and its mass trend at a level that is comparable to other systematics.
 At high redshift, it is significantly smaller than the impact of photometric redshift biases (for the generic Stage III survey adopted here).
 Overall, we estimate that hydrodynamical effects contribute to a $\sim 2 \%$ systematic uncertainty floor on the weak-lensing mass bias.
 The uncertainty on the variance -- and its mass trend -- are clearly dominated by the modelling of hydrodynamical effects, independently on the choice of the inner fitting radius.
 This results in a systematic floor for the intrinsic scatter of weak-lensing mass estimates of about $\sim 10\%$.
+These estimates are quite crude as they rely on the comparison between two hydrodynamical simulations (Magneticum and Illustris TNG).
+Further exploration of this uncertainty is clearly needed, especially in light of the goal of achieving 1\% WL mass accuracy in Stage IV surveys.
+These efforts would likely focus on 1) enlarging the number of hydrodynamical simulations to better probe the space of possible hydrodynamical effects, and 2) aiming to develop quantitative tools to assess the agreement between simulation predictions and observed data.

 In contrast to the uncertainties from hydrodynamical modelling, the uncertainties stemming from the unknown degree of correlation between mis-centering and cluster dynamical state scales strongly with the inner fitting radius.
 This is to be expected, because mis-centering impacts the inner cluster regions much more.
 For the generic Stage III survey adopted here, these uncertainties can be reduced to a level that is smaller than the impact of other systematics by choosing a large inner fitting radius.